MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-quickbooks-data-migration.md

 ms.author: edupont

 ---
-# The QuickBooks Data Migration Extension for Dynamics 365 Business edition
+# The QuickBooks Data Migration Extension for Finance and Operations, Business edition
 This extension makes it easy to migrate customers, vendors, items, and accounts from QuickBooks to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 If your business uses QuickBooks today, you can export the relevant information and then open an assisted setup guide to upload the data to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Importing Business Data from Other Finance Systems](upload-data.md).